mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “You seem pretty smart too,” I said.
 “I liked science in high school, but biology and chemistry classes here sound terrible.
 I used to study at the LSB all the time, and I’d sometimes listen to people studying for their biology or chemistry test.”

 “It’s a lot of studying for sure, but it’s not too bad.
-Most biology and chemistry classes have a 75-percent weight on just tests, so if you don’t do well on a test, then it really affects your overall grade.
-So far, I’m not doing too hot in my biochemistry class, but if I can do well on this next midterm, then maybe I could bump my grade up to an A-.
-I had a 4.0 in high school, so when I came here to BYU, I realized how hard it was to maintain a 4.0.
-I guess the Spanish classes I’m taking aren’t hard to get A’s in, so my GPA is still high, even with a few A-’s and a B+.”
+Most biology and chemistry classes have a 75-percent weight on just tests, so if you don’t do well on a test, then it really affects your overall grade."
+He continued.

-“Yeah, I made an A- my first semester, so I ruined my 4.0 then.
-But I still have yet to make a B+ in a class, so I guess I have that to look forward to.”

 “So what would you say is your type of humor?”
-Kent asked.

 Type of humor?
 I wasn’t sure if there was a category of things that made me laugh.
 “I don’t know,” I answered.
 I felt dumb.
 It sounded like I didn’t laugh about anything.
 “I’d say inside jokes.”